neondatabase/neon/docs/rfcs/025-generation-numbers.md

 The node generation number defines a global "in" definition for pageserver nodes: a node whose node generation matches the node generation the control plane most recently issued is a member of the cluster in good standing.
-Any node with any older generation ID is not.
+Any node with any older generation number is not.

 Distinction between generation numbers and Node ID: